jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 }
 ```

-Finally, in order to set the headers we modiy the `OnHttpResponseHeaders` function, iterate through the `additionalHeaders` map and call the `AddHttpResponseHeader` for each item:
+Finally, in order to set the headers we modify the `OnHttpResponseHeaders` function, iterate through the `additionalHeaders` map and call the `AddHttpResponseHeader` for each item:

 ```go
 func (ctx *httpHeaders) OnHttpResponseHeaders(numHeaders int, endOfStream bool) types.Action {